sashagoebbels/pharbuilder/README.md

 ## Introduction

 Use this tool to bundle a PHP app as a phar file.
+This originally was built for a command line app so if you want to build a web archive, remove the $argc and $argv stuff from src/common.php.

 ## How to start